moustacheful/drift-v4-trackball-dongle/README.md

 - This keyboard was developed alongside Drift Keyboard V3, though it was not released at the same time.
-- Its design is original, and is not derived from any existing keyboard other than the original Drift Keyboard.
+- Drift Keyboard V4's design is derived from the original Drift Keyboard.

 You can see more actual builds [-=HERE=-](https://www.instagram.com/majin.keyboards)